Hekates/Languify/README.md

   "English" should be replaced with the name of your language.
   </li>
   <li>To add an new text to your plugin, add the path to the json file followed by the text that should be used instead.
-To use the newly set text simply use the Text#get() method with your path as an input.<br>
+To use the newly set text simply use the <a href="https://hekates.github.io/projects/Languify/JavaDocs/Beta-1.1/ch/hekates/languify/language/Text.html#get(java.lang.String,java.lang.Boolean)">Text#get()</a> method with your path as an input.<br>
   Example:
   <b>en.json <br><img src="https://i.imgur.com/Fgs5AO7.png" width="600px"><br>
   Main.java <br><img src="https://i.imgur.com/44ar8PF.png" width="600px">